Introduction

 - Checking out operational processes

-- Understanding market positioning
+- Understanding market dynamics

 As Jacob Orosz, President of Morgan & Westfield, puts it, "For an enterprise to sell for what it’s truly worth - or even more - you need to properly prepare."
-By putting in the effort for thorough evaluations, organizations can make smart decisions that not only reduce risks but also help them grow.
+By putting in the effort for thorough evaluations, organizations can make decisions that not only reduce risks but also help them grow.

 Ongoing Due Diligence: Maintaining Compliance and Competitive Edge